-The Chinese economy has seen sustained economic growth in the past decades; however, this growth is critically dependent upon the uninterrupted supply of energy resources for meeting demands of her domestic requirement and resultant consumption.
-Here comes the Achilles Heel of the Chinese economy, the required energy cargo must travel a long maritime distance (Zhang, 2008) and has to pass through critical SLOC which passes through the South China Sea (having maritime boundaries/ contiguity with many ASEAN countries).
-Besides this security vulnerability near home waters, the energy shipment is also susceptible to interruption enroute from Mediterranean, Red Sea to Persian Gulf and to West Coast of Pacific Ocean.
-The Chinese dependence on the shipment far away from home gets further complex, owing to availability of 4th largest Liquid Natural Gas (LNG) deposits in mentioned maritime regions.
+The Chinese economy has experienced sustained economic growth over the past few decades; however, this growth is critically dependent on the uninterrupted supply of energy resources to meet its domestic requirements and resultant consumption.
+Here comes the Achilles Heel of the Chinese economy, the required energy cargo must travel a long maritime distance (Zhang, 2008) and has to pass through critical SLOC that passes through the South China Sea (having maritime boundaries/ contiguity with many ASEAN countries).
+Besides this security vulnerability near home waters, the energy shipment is also susceptible to interruption en route from the Mediterranean, the Red Sea to the Persian Gulf, and to the West Coast of the Pacific Ocean.
+The Chinese dependence on shipments far away from home becomes further complex, owing to the availability of the world's fourth-largest Liquid Natural Gas (LNG) deposits in the mentioned maritime regions.

-The engine of Chinese economic growth is dependent upon the supply of energy resource and this shipment which must travel a long way further faces a critical maritime choke pint of Malacca Strait.
-China is very sensitive to this maritime vulnerability and would see any attempt towards blocking of this critical choke point as detrimental to her national interest and corresponding military response to ease up the same may be a leading option for the Chinese leadership (Zhang, 2008).
+The engine of Chinese economic growth is dependent upon the supply of energy resources, and this shipment, which must travel a long way, faces a critical maritime choke point of the Malacca Strait.
+China is highly sensitive to this maritime vulnerability and would view any attempt to block this critical choke point as detrimental to its national interests.
+A corresponding military response to ease the situation may be a leading option for the Chinese leadership (Zhang, 2008).

-The SLOC which are available to China for transportation of her maritime energy cargo include Malacca Strait (move of cargo from Middle East to Western Pacific Coast), the Sunda Trait (which could serve as an alternative to Malacca), Gaspar and Lombok Straits.
-Though all these straits can accommodate varied categories of energy cargos, yet Malacca alone house 80% of the Chinese energy shipments, thus turning out to be of strategic importance.
+The SLOCs available to China for transportation of her maritime energy cargo include the Malacca Strait (move of cargo from the Middle East to the Western Pacific Coast), the Sunda Strait (which could serve as an alternative to Malacca), and the Gaspar and Lombok Straits.
+Though all these straits can accommodate varied categories of energy cargoes, Malacca alone houses 80% of the Chinese energy shipments, thus turning out to be of strategic importance.
 It is argued that Chinese security vulnerabilities are a direct result of competitive strategies at play in these maritime waters.
-The anarchic nature of international politics, the changing world order in the 21st Century and the resultant power struggle for occupying the top seat in the future global order has brought maritime competition to new heights in the Indo Pacific waters, thus further exacerbating the Chinese maritime concerns (Zhang, 2008).
+The anarchic nature of international politics, the changing world order in the 21st Century, and the resultant power struggle for occupying the top seat in the future global order have brought maritime competition to new heights in the Indo-Pacific waters, thus further exacerbating the Chinese maritime concerns (Zhang, 2008).